Faiz-C/VersatileEngine/README.md

 `mvn exec:java -Dexec.mainClass=verse.engine.manualTesting.tiles.TilesTest -Dexec.classpathScope="test"`

-This will run the animation testing class I made for showcase.

 # Additional Information
 Currently this is just the first release (or working version) of the VersatileEngine.
 The engine will be updated and refined more over time as I get time to update it.
 For now, enjoy this library I made to help you develop games in java.